AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 // search items with values greater than a given one function searchValues(){

-  // get the chart data as an instance of anychart.data.Tree var treeData = chart.data();

   // search items
   var inputValue = (document.getElementById("inputValue").value) * 1000000;